 AUS 246 — Approaches to Port of Gladstone, QLD Nautical Chart

-For skippers, pilots and coastal cruisers working the Gladstone approaches
+For skippers, pilots, and coastal cruisers working the Gladstone approaches

 Line up confidently for the Port of Gladstone.
 AUS 246 delivers approach-scale detail at 1:37,500 on UTM projection, with a dedicated Turkey Beach inset—ideal for plotting leads and beacons, checking channel alignments, and cueing pilotage notes before final entry.